Aug 18, 2026

 ARABLAB LIVE 2026: What to Know Before Dubai

 For more than four decades, ARABLAB LIVE has been the gravitational centre of the laboratory and analytical sector across the Middle East and Africa.
-Heading into its 43rd year, it remains the region’s largest and longest-established gathering of its kind — the place where instrument makers, distributors, and the scientists who buy from them converge under one roof.
-Its reach extends well past the GCC, pulling in process industries from across Africa, South Asia, and the broader MENA region: anyone whose operations hinge on measurement, analysis, and quality control tends to find their way here.
+This year being the 43rd year, it remains currently remains the region’s largest and longest-established gathering of its kind — a place where instrument makers, distributors and the scientists who buy from them converge under one roof.
+Its reach extends well past the GCC, pulling in process industries from across Africa, South Asia (India specifically), and the broader MENA region: anyone whose operations hinge on measurement, analysis, and quality control tends to find their way here.
 Among lab-focused trade events worldwide, few match its turnout.

 This year’s edition runs from 26 to 28 October at the Dubai World Trade Centre, and the organisers have reshaped the floor plan around it.
 A larger International Hall anchors the 2026 layout, joined by a set of dedicated zones: ArabLife — folding together life sciences, environmental testing, food safety, and medical — alongside Digital Lab, Industrial Lab, and Lab Innovations.
 The logic is straightforward: rather than asking a food-safety chemist or a digital-lab manager to comb an entire exhibition floor, the show routes them toward the technologies that actually concern them.